Smartphone USB tethering

 sed -i -e "\$i (/etc/lockdown/watchdog.sh) &" /etc/rc.local

 If your Android phone does not seem to detect that there is something attached to the USB port and refuses to switch to USB tethering, you might want to install DriveDroid and try to enable various methods of using USB guest for its own functionality.
-This does solve that issue in my phone (which is running LineageOS nightly and sometimes after I update does show this issue).
+This does solve that issue on some phones.
 You will probably need root (administrator) access on your device though.

-Cell phone companies are slowing transitioning to IPv6, and they might assign your SIM an IPv6 subnet bigger than a /64, typically, a /56 or /48, but sometimes a /60.
-You may use an assignment larger than a /64 (/56 or /48) to provide native IPv6 addresses and connectivity to your LAN.
-A quick way to test, assuming your device is *usb0*, is to create the TetheringWAN interface as suggested above, but instead of DHCP client, choose DHCPv6 client instead.
+Cell phone companies are transitioning to IPv6, and they might assign your SIM an IPv6 subnet bigger than a /64, typically, a /56 or /48, but sometimes a /60.
+You may use an assignment larger than a /64 (/56 or /48) to provide native IPv6 addresses and connectivity to your LAN, but even /64 will provide some connectivity.
+A quick way to test, is to look at the wan6/TetheringWAN6 interface, and see what kind of IPv6 address was provided.

 Install the mwan3 and luci-app-mwan3 packages to manage traffic over both (or up to 250 WAN) interfaces with kernel policy routing, this is especially useful if you're using your cell phone as a secondary WAN interface.